Letter of Peter to Philip: Summary

 Jesus says that he was sent to Earth in the body for the sake of those who have fallen away.
 Jesus says that those who are detained are his, and that they will become luminaries once they strip themselves of what is corruptible.
 He also says that the powers fight against the inner person and that they must be fought against by teaching salvation in the world and with the aid of the Father.
 Lightning and thunder appear, and Jesus is taken up to heaven.

-The messengers thank the Lord and return to Jerusalem.
+The apostles return to Jerusalem.
 As they walk, they discuss both Jesus's suffering and their own suffering.
 Peter says that as Jesus suffered for them, and they must also suffer.
-The messengers go to the temple, teach salvation in Jesus' name, and heal people.
+The apostles go to the temple, teach salvation in Jesus' name, and heal people.
 Peter prays to Jesus to give them a spirit of understanding and the power to perform great deeds.
 The apostles are filled with the Holy Spirit, perform healings, and go to preach.
 Jesus appears again and tells them not to be afraid, that he is with them forever, and that they will have joy, grace, and power.